blq/mochikit/doc/rst/MochiKit/Random.rst

 ===========

 Random numbers and associated algorithms.
 The API is largely a subset of the Python random [1]_ module.
-Uses the Mersenne Twister [2]_ generator.
+By default uses the Mersenne Twister [2]_ generator, but other generators, including the native ``Math.random``, can be used.
+See source code for details.

 Dependencies